TheZetner/RStudio-Conf-Intermediate-Shiny/adrian-notes.md

 #### Reactive functions (conductors)
 * Cached expressions that recognize when their output is out of date and re-runs
+* Return a value
+* Lazy response: only executed when it is called by one of its dependents
 * Name them using verbs as a convention
 ```name <- reactive({expression})```
 eg. ``` get_data <- reactive({movies[input$selection]})```